Competition climbing: Olympics

-In August 2016, it was announced that climbing would be included for the first time in the the 2020 Olympics.
-At the 2020 Olympics, competition climbers competed in a unique once-off combined format, where their lead, bouldering, and speed climbing rankings were added to determine a single medal event.
-The 2020 winners of this single combined format were Alberto Ginés López for men, and Janja Garnbret for women.
+Climbing was included for the first time in the 2020 Olympics as an additional sport.
+The decision to combine three disciplines of lead, boulder and speed climbing into a single event had caused widespread criticism in the climbing world.
+In the 2024 Olympics, boulder-and-lead combined and speed climbing were held as separate events.

-For the 2024 Olympics, the format is changed to be closer to the IFSC-format with speed climbing separated into a standalone event, although lead climbing and bouldering are still a combined event (i.e. unlke the IFSC-format, there will not be standalone lead and bouldering medal events).
+On 3 February 2022, the IOC designated sport climbing as a core Summer Olympic sport starting with the 2028 Olympics.

 Notable competition climbers

 As of 2023, the most successful overall male competition climber in history is Austrian climber Jakob Schubert, followed by Czech climber Adam Ondra, and French climber François Legrand.
 Legrand is the most successful lead competition climber, Austrian climber Kilian Fischhuber is the most successful bouldering competition climber, and Chinese climber Zhong Qixin is the most successful speed competition climber.

 As of 2023, the most successful overall female competition climber in history is Slovenian climber Janja Garnbret, followed by French climber Sandrine Levet, and Austrian climber Angela Eiter.
 Garnbret is also the most successful lead competition climber, Levet also is the most successful bouldering competition climber, and Russian climber Tatiana Ruyga is the most successful speed competition climber.

 As of 2023, Garnbret is the most dominant competition climber, male or female, of all time.